pinilDissanayaka/Sinhala-Natural-Language-Processing-Toolkit/README.md

-# Development of a Sinhala Natural Language Processing Toolkit
+# Sinhala Natural Language Processing Toolkit

 In this project, I undertook the task of creating a comprehensive Sinhala Natural Language Processing (NLP) toolkit from scratch, comprising essential components such as Sinhala stopwords, Sinhala lemmatizer.
 This work represents a substantial contribution to the NLP community, specifically for the Sinhala language, and demonstrates my commitment to advancing the field of NLP for underrepresented languages.